grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [ ] add invisible spacing elements (generally where the ### break notes are)
 	* [ ] check for quotes, see that 'saids' are set up as clauses, not sentences
 		* [ ] do a search for capital-S "Said"
+		* Remember to keep an eye out for adverbs, particularly in the dialog attribution
 	* [ ] do a find-and-replace for til with till
 	* [ ] do a re-read through of each chapter -- **compile** and read this in pdf, to check for formatting mistakes
 * [X] remove references to the "con" -- too military